Jwala Gutta: In the media

-Gutta has been listed as the most inspirational sportswomen from India on numerous occasions.
+Gutta has been listed among the most inspirational sportswomen from India on numerous occasions.
 Her outspoken nature has often attracted controversies from various groups.
 According to Gutta, such controversies do not bother her as she had been taught to speak up for whats right and take a stand for herself and others too.
 "My father (Kranti) told me at a young age to fight for what I believed in.
 I've never learnt to butter up people," stated Gutta in an interview with Hindustan Times.
 "Controversies don't bother me.
 I'm not the one who instigates them.
 But when your name gets dragged into it, you can't keep quiet," she said.
 She said she is targeted because she speaks her mind.
-S. M. Arif Gutta's coach said, "This girl, she is there with me since she was 4 years old, from that age she is there with me and one thing about her is that she is the laziest person as far as the training is concerned and as far as the court is concerned you keep her for the whole long day and she will be happy, otherwise her genes might be helping her out."
+S. M. Arif, Gutta's coach, said, "This girl, she is there with me since she was 4 years old, from that age she is there with me and one thing about her is that she is the laziest person as far as the training is concerned and as far as the court is concerned you keep her for the whole long day and she will be happy, otherwise her genes might be helping her out."

 Gutta has spoken against body shaming in sports.
 In an interview she said, "I don't understand this image thing.
 What's wrong in liking clothes or dressing up?
 In India, there is this image that if you dress shabbily, you are a serious sportsperson.
 If you care about dressing up, you aren't one.
 People are under the impression I lead an exciting life but honestly, all I do is sleep, eat and practice".
 Gutta is also a celebrity endorser and has been associated with several brands and services, also appearing on the covers of numerous magazines.

-In January 2020, Gutta taunted Saina Nehwal for joining the current ruling party BJP, however Twitter users criticized her comment.
+In January 2020, Gutta taunted Saina Nehwal for joining the current ruling party BJP.

 IBL row

-A controversy had erupted during the August 25 tie of the Indian Badminton League when the Delhi Smashers had threatened to pull out from the lot match against Banga Beats over the last-minute replacement of injured Hu Yun of Hong Kong, with Denmark's Jan Ø. Jørgensen.
+A controversy erupted during the 25 August tie of the Indian Badminton League when the Delhi Smashers had threatened to pull out from the lot match against Banga Beats over the last-minute replacement of injured Hu Yun of Hong Kong, with Denmark's Jan Ø. Jørgensen.
 As the team captain for Smashers, Gutta was involved in a lengthy discussion, which was resolved after Beats agreed to drop Jorgensen.
 Gutta was then served a 14-day showcause notice by BAI for her conduct during the tie, which was delayed by half an hour.
-In what was dubbed a surprise decision, the Badminton Association of India's disciplinary committee recommended a life ban on Gutta for the same.
+In what was dubbed a surprise decision, BAI's disciplinary committee recommended a life ban on Gutta for the same.